Dying My Hair Pink Saved My Postpartum Identity

 Pravana ChromoSilk Vivid Pink, $10, Amazon

-My hair has always been important to me.
+Hair has always mattered to me.
 When I was a little girl — roughly the same age as my “threenager” — I desperately yearned for pigtails.
 Or for one of those giant bows that taunted me from the heads of other gals in my daycare center.
 The thing is, there just wasn’t enough hair for my mom to gather in order to fulfill my fantasies.
 There was never enough of anything, for that matter — not in the Soviet Union.
 But, eventually, we immigrated to the U.S., where my hair flourished with the sheen of the great American dream.

 Just kidding.